julianneq/RedRiver_ForecastValue/README.md

 The data for several figures is too large to share over Github, but can be downloaded [here](https://drive.google.com/drive/folders/1C6Srhp91xOcMjZvPp5Ngy-rGW2mFamFk?usp=drive_link).
 Pasting the files within `RedRiver_ForecastValue/baseline_100`, `RedRiver_ForecastValue/baseline_500`, `RedRiver_ForecastValue/HydroInfo_100` and `RedRiver_ForecastValue/HydroInfo_500` of that Google Drive folder to the corresponding folders of this repository will enable all figures to be plotted.

+The processing of the Pareto sets and performance of the sensitivity analysis follows the steps in processingSteps.txt in this folder.
+The figures in the paper can be made using the scripts in the PaperFigures directory.

 Licensed under the GNU Lesser General Public License.